 Artist’s Statement: 15 years ago I started painting landscapes and seascapes full time with soft pastels on Wallis sanded pastel paper Painting nearly every day, visiting galleries, reading art books and taking workshops is my art training.
 In addition to pastels I am using oil bars and mixed media in a more abstract way, and maintain a landscape quality in the finished work.

+What is interesting and distinctive about you and your artwork?
 I am considered an intuitive painter which allows me to paint loose and without a lot of detail.

 Why do you create?
 What are you passionate about?
 I have always loved nature and paint how I feel about nature and try to show the beauty in the everyday texture and shapes displayed.